-TAL, Australia’s leading life insurance specialist, has partnered with Professor Neil Greenberg, the Professor of Defence Mental Health at King’s College London, to foster best practice management of traumatic stress among claims case managers, other associated partners and medical professionals.
+TAL, Australia’s leading life insurance specialist, has partnered with Professor Neil Greenberg, the Professor of Defence Mental Health at King’s College London, to foster best practice management of traumatic stress among claims consultant, other associated partners and medical professionals.

 TAL’s work with Professor Greenberg will include claims management workshops, the production of a video pack for doctors and events with partners such as First State Super, the New South Wales Police and EML.

 This will result in more widespread understanding and up-to-date research regarding traumatic stress.
 It will also lead to the adoption of associated policies, reflecting the success of exposure therapy in the treatment of PTSD and the proven ineffectiveness of pre-emptive screening in identifying susceptibility to the disorder.

 TAL’s General Manager of Group Insurance, Jenny Oliver, said traumatic stress is often an unfortunate side effect of working life for many Australians, especially those working in emergency services.